shz/node-mailgun/readme.md

 Or you can just throw `mailgun.js` into your application.
 There are no dependendies outside of node's standard library.

+**Note:** `master` on Github is going to be untested/unstable at times,
+          as this is a small enough library that I don't want to bother with a more complicated repo structure.
+As such, you should really only rely on the version of `node-mailgun` in `npm`, as I'll only ever push stable and tested code there.

 ## Usage

 At the time of writing, Mailgun's documentation is actually incorrect, which